oomlout/oomlout_oomp_builder/navigation/electronic/header/1_mm_jst_sh/6_pin/surface_mount_right_angle/part/readme.md

-# Electronic Header 1 Mm Jst Sh 6 Pin Surface Mount Right Angle
+# Electronic Header 1 mm Jst Sh 6 Pin Surface Mount Right Angle

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base